-I’m writing this in Mendoza whilst I look out of the aeroplane window, as it rolls over the tarmac and gets ready for take off to Buenos Aries, for the first leg of my four-flights journey to Azerbaijan.
+I’m writing this in Mendoza whilst I look out of the aeroplane window, as it rolls over the tarmac and gets ready to take off to Buenos Aries, for the first leg of my four-flight journey to Azerbaijan.

 This was supposed to be the victory post, where I talk about how I triumphed over unexpected hurdles and toppled Aconcagua against the odds – the highest mountain in the continent of South America.

 Number two for me on the list for the Seven Summits of The World would have been scalped – and onto the next.

 But sadly this is not one of those posts.
 This is a reflection on failure and disappointment and hopefully, it will help future Aconcagua climbers make an informed decision about when to give it a crack and to leave Argentina with success.